AlSpudnik/Spring-Reverb-Pedal-mod-for-6G15/README.md

 <img src="https://raw.githubusercontent.com/AlSpudnik/Spring-Reverb-Pedal-mod-for-6G15/main/photo/IMG_20250826_105552748_HDR.jpg" width="400" alt="Spring Reverb Unit">

-The pedal attachment can be used with the Fender Reverb Unit and all its clones, and is also compatible with the Surfybear, which has the same passive mixer at the output.
+The pedal attachment can be used with the Fender Reverb Unit and all its clones.